wazuh/wazuh-documentation/source/installing_ossec_api.rst

  $ cd /var/ossec/api
  $ sudo openssl genrsa -des3 -out server.key 1024
- $ sudo req -new -key server.key -out server.csr
+ $ sudo openssl req -new -key server.key -out server.csr

 The password must be inserted everytime you run the server, if you don't want to enter the password everytime, remove it ::